RaPaLearning/gita-begin/gita/Chapter 9.md

 <a name='applopener_143'></a>
-> Worship the Lord with devotion
+> Worship the Lord with devotion.